Skip to main content

 Start with the match winner

 A 2-1 prediction should usually support a home-win or away-win view.
 A 1-1 prediction should fit a draw, double chance or cautious match read.
-If the scoreline and main market point in different directions, the full preview needs a clear reason.
+If the scoreline and main market point in different directions, the full preview should explain the reason clearly.

 Check the goals logic

-- 1-0: one side controls enough territory while limiting clear chances.
+• 1-0: one side has enough control while limiting clear chances.

 Price alone is not enough